 As mentioned, most of the world’s cobalt reserves are located in the Democratic Republic of Congo (DRC).
 Known as a DRC copper belt, this region holds nearly half of the globe’s cobalt reserves.

 In 2019, the DRC produced the most cobalt at around 100,000 metric tons.
-Eastern Europe follows second in the same year, followed by Australia and the Philippines as third and fourth-largest respectively.
+Eastern Europe followed second in the same year, followed by Australia and the Philippines as third and fourth-largest, respectively.
 Today’s cobalt is produced in around a dozen countries around the world.

 While most of the world’s cobalt supply is derived from DRC, China plays a huge part in its refinement.
 China is responsible for 80% of the world’s global output of cobalt sulfate and oxides in 2020; the region is also the largest consumer of cobalt.

 While DRC and China play significant roles in the production and refinement of cobalt, there are notable issues.
-DRC can be inconsistent with production due to power outages, water shortages, and political and economic instability.
+Due to power outages, water shortages, and political and economic instability, DRC can be inconsistent with production.

-Cobalt is still not considered a conflict mineral to this day, but several human rights groups are already lobbying for it to receive this distinction.
+Cobalt is still not considered a conflict mineral today, but several human rights groups are already lobbying for it to receive this distinction.
 Most of DRC’s cobalt mines and operations are poorly managed and dangerous, and these human rights groups believe that end-users should source their metal elsewhere.

 Experts seem to believe that future growth for cobalt demand will be substantial.
-A massive driver of demand is the lithium-ion battery market, thanks to the surge in electric vehicles and other electronics.
+A massive demand driver is the lithium-ion battery market, thanks to the surge in electric vehicles and other electronics.